Jako/FileDownloadR/docs/index.md

 ### Features

-This MODX Extra can be used to display a list of files from a directory.
+This MODX-Extra can be used to display a list of files from a directory.
 The download link for each file is hashed.
-This way, the full url of the file will not be revealed and the files/directories can be located outside the webroot.
-Each file can also be assigned a download counter, which is stored in a custom database table.
+This way the full URL of the file is not displayed and the files/directories can be located outside the webroot.
+Each file can also be assigned a download counter and extended fields, which are stored in a custom database table.
 A single file can be uploaded using an upload form.

 ### License